 I love travel and history.
 In a sense, I travel for history.
 Some people travel to see great vistas and walk through beautiful countryside, climb mountains or canoe on a lake.
 Much and all as I love nature in all her splendour when I travel I find myself lurking in museums, getting lost in medieval alleyways and leaning affectionately against centuries-old buildings feeling the ghosts of ages past.

-I spend days in art galleries and all manner of museums from dusty collections in villages to the glorious British Musuem.
+I spend days in art galleries and all manner of museums from dusty collections in villages to the glorious British Museum.

-I do wander in forests and along beaches, but that is often on the way to a place of some historical note or the home of a long dead literary great, an art gallery or even the local railway museum.
+I do wander in forests and along beaches, but that is often on the way to a place of some historical note or to the home of a long-dead literary great, an art gallery or even the local railway museum.

 I enjoy solo travel in cities with people and crowds as much if not more than sitting by a tree in a forest or lounging on a tropical beach.
-I love people watching from public transport or sitting at a window in a cafe gazing outside or eavesdropping on conversations at other tables.
-In the evenings I find my bar and order a red wine and write in my journal, scribble a postcard or two or read the brochures I have collected during the day.
+Actually, I rarely lounge on a tropical beach!
+I love people watching on public transport or sitting at a window in a cafe gazing outside or eavesdropping on conversations at other tables.
+In the evenings I find my bar, order a red wine, write in my journal, scribble a postcard or read the brochures I have collected during the day.

 Please join me.
 Enjoy the blogs.
 Post some comments.
 Share your tales.